- 4 minutes to read

 The delay in presenting the new evaluated state depends on the monitoring agent's synchronization interval

-Save and close, save, and close the dialogue.
-Cancel, closes the dialogue without saving any changes.
+Save and close: Save and close the dialog.
+Cancel: Close the dialog without saving changes.

 Step 6: Configure the Monitor View

-Next, add the named Resource to a Monitor View.
+Add the named Resource to a Monitor View for centralized visibility and management.

 Errors detected

-Here's an example of a Monitor View with errors detected in correlated log files
+Example of a Monitor View with errors detected in correlated log files.

 Show Error Report Action

-Clicking on this action opens a new modal with a list of all log files where an error is still active (> last clear date-time).
+A modal displays all log files where an error is still active (> last clear date-time).

 Error Report